shreyashguptas/javia/server/scripts/create_update/create_update.md

 ### "Pi client directory not found"

-The script expects this directory structure:
+The script automatically detects the directory structure.
+There are two supported layouts:

+**Development Structure:**
 ```
 voice_assistant/
 ├── pi_client/          # Must exist